mkudija/mkudija.github.io/README.md

 If you want a custom domain (i.e. matthewkudija.com instead of mkudija.github.io), perform the following:
 1. Buy the domain from your preferred DNS provider.
 I use Host Gator.
 2. Add a [CNAME](CNAME) file to your directory.
 This should contain just the domain: `matthewkudija.com`.
 3. Configure the A-record with the DNS provider to point to GitHub pages.
 I called Host Gator customer service and they got it set up.
 Refer to the [documentation](https://help.github.com/articles/setting-up-an-apex-domain/).
+4. For Hostgator, set nameservers as:
+- NS1.LAUNCHPAD.COM
+- NS2.LAUNCHPAD.COM
+- NS3.LAUNCHPAD.COM
+- NS4.LAUNCHPAD.COM

 ### favicon.ico
 Create or find a square image to use as your favicon.
 Go to one of the many favicon generator sites (such as [this](https://realfavicongenerator.net/)) to generate your favicon.